Is it Good or Bad?

 In this article, we will go over just about everything that has to do with whey protein and how safe it actually is to consume.

 What is “Whey” Protein?

 However, taking whey protein comes with a handful of great benefits but also a handful of risks.
-We will discuss both and give you, the reader, our opinion on the matter.
-But even before that, we must discuss the different types of whey…
+We will discuss both and give you the research’s opinion on the matter.

 The Three Wise Whey

 In the protein supplement world, there are three types of whey protein.
 We will be looking at them individually to see what they got in store.